 What’s more, if you know how to handle the ever-changing snow, you’ll enjoy some of the best conditions the season can offer.
 We show you how.

 I love spring skiing in the Alps.
 Everyone’s got one eye on summer: but they haven’t let go of the season just yet, and as the slopes begin to empty they indulge in one last, lengthy celebration.
 Here are my top ten tips for getting the most from this happy-go-lucky time.

 For the most part, spring in the Alps is mild and sunny – and the snow goes through a 24hr cycle of daytime melting and night-time refreezing.
 Skiers can use that to their advantage (see “Follow the Sun” below).
 But if the weather’s too warm, the daytime melting happens too quickly – and you’ll find your skiing day is dominated by slush.

 Avoid this soggy fate by aiming high.
 Higher means colder – and any resort with access to plenty of skiing between the 2200m and 3000m mark will withstand all but the steamiest spring thaw.
-Fortunately for Ski Amis, we offer accommodation in several resorts like this, including Val Thorens, Tignes, Val d’Isere, Les Menuires and La Plagne.
+Check out guide to the best resorts for spring skiing for suggestions about where to go.

 2. Buy a skier-friendly backpack

 Spring skiing is all about being flexible and quick on your feet.
 You have to adapt to fast-changing conditions, as well being ready to take advantage of the magnificent weather – and a good rucksack will help you do both.
 Ideally it should have a 20-30 litre capacity, so that it’s big enough to carry discarded layers of clothing, a picnic and lots of water.
 Crucially, it should also have a chest strap to hold your shoulder straps in place.
 Without one, you’ll find the backpack swings about on your back, and throws you off balance if you’re skiing hard.

 3. Have a lie-in